Slider0007/AI-on-the-edge-device/docs/Troubleshooting/StatusLED_BlinkCodes.md

 Recommendation: Format or try another card

-### `File read / CRC verfication error`
+### `File read / CRC verification error`
 A basic check of SD card is performed at boot.
 Failed to read the test file or CRC of read back content failed.
 Most likely SD card is defective.
 Please check logs with log viewer in reduced web interface or serial console output for further error indication or try another card.

 Recommendation: Format or try another card

 ### `File delete error`
 A basic check of SD card is performed at boot.
-Failed to delelte the test file.
+Failed to delete the test file.
 Most likely SD card is defective.
 Please check logs with log viewer in reduced web interface or serial console output for further error indication or try another card.

 Recommendation: Format or try another card

 ### `Folder / File presence failed`
 A basic check of SD card is performed at boot.
-One or more menadatory folder / file are not found on SD card.
+One or more mandatory folder / file are not found on SD card.
 Please check logs with log viewer in reduced web interface or serial console output for further error indication.

 Recommendation: Repeat installation using AI-on-the-edge-device__update__*.zip